 Fungus gnats can appear out of nowhere, but a study shows that the cause is linked to water-related issues.

-Gnats are small black or dark brown insects with a long slender body and they are harmless to healthy plants and humans.
-However, it can live in the soil and travel to potted plants or cut garden flowers, they can cause serious damages to the seedlings.
+Gnats are small black or dark brown insects with long slender bodies and they are harmless to healthy plants and humans.
+However, it can live in the soil and travel to potted plants or cut garden flowers, they can cause serious damage to the seedlings.